aboallan/tatarwar/README.md

 ## Getting started with MAMP
 1. Copy the project into your MAMP web directory (typically `/Applications/MAMP/htdocs`).
 2. Open phpMyAdmin through `http://localhost/phpMyAdmin`.
 3. Import the database schema located at `database/schema.sql`.
-It creates tables, seeds the fourteen departments, and loads a curated sample data set so dashboards and reminders are populated immediately.
+It creates tables, seeds the fourteen departments, and loads curated sample data (including calendar events) so dashboards, boards, and the calendar are populated immediately.
 4. Update the connection values in `db.php` if your credentials differ.
 The defaults are:
    - Username: `root`
    - Password: `root`